braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/cohort_import/mixpanel.md

 ### Step 3: Export a Mixpanel cohort to Braze

-In Mixpanel, navigate to **Data Management > Cohorts.** Select the cohort to send to Braze and then select **Export to Braze**.
+In Mixpanel, navigate to **Data Management > Cohorts**.
+Select the cohort to send to Braze and then select **Export to Braze**.
 Lastly, select a one-time sync or dynamic sync.
 Selecting dynamic sync will sync your Braze cohort every 15 minutes to match users in Mixpanel.

 ![]({% image_buster /assets/img_archive/mixpanel3.png %}){: style="max-width:50%;"}